sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    CMD [ "npm", "start" ]
    ```

+This Dockerfile describes a multi-stage build of the following:

+   - The base stage includes environment setup which we expect to change very rarely, if at all.

+     - Creates a new Docker image from the base image `node:alpine`.
+This base image has node.js on it and is optimized for small size.

+     - Add `curl` to the base image to support Docker health checks.

+     - Creates a directory on the image where the application files can be copied.

+     - Exposes application TCP port `3001` to the container environment so that the application can be reached at port `3001`.

+   - The build stage contains all the tools and intermediate files needed to create the application.

+     - Creates a new Docker image from `node:argon`.

+     - Creates a directory on the image where the application files can be copied.

+     - Copies `package.json` to the working directory.

+     - Runs `npm install` to initialize the node application environment.

+     - Copies the source files for the application over to the image.

+   - The final stage combines the base image with the build output from the build stage.

+     - Sets the working directory to the application file location.

+     - Copies the app files from the build stage.

+     - Indicates the command to start the node application when the container is run.

-5. When you are finished typing, hit the Esc key and type `:wq` and hit the Enter key to save the changes and close the file.
+5. Vim users: when you are finished typing, hit the Esc key and type `:wq` and hit the Enter key to save the changes and close the file.

    ```bash
    <Esc>